-The reactor outage will be used to install a new NSE spectrometer for the nation.
-This instrument is being developed in collaboration with the University of Delaware’s Center for Neutron Science led by Prof. Norm Wagner.
+The University of Delaware, in collaboration with NIST, is developing a new neutron spin echo instrument at NIST.
 It is funded by the Mid-scale Research Infrastructure program, one of NSF’s 10 Big Ideas.
-The instrument will largely be a copy of the new J-NSE Phoenix instrument built by JCNS and located at the MLZ in Garching, Germany.
+The instrument is essentially a copy of the new J-NSE Phoenix instrument built by JCNS and located at the MLZ in Garching, Germany.

 The new instrument employs optimally designed superconducting precession coils (OSCPCs), increasing the maximum Fourier time by 2.5x.
 It enables shorter wavelengths with significantly higher intensities and increases the data acquisition rate by roughly an order of magnitude for a given time window.
 Combining the new design with the increased flux provided by the future liquid deuterium cold source and several instrument elements optimized for long wavelength operation, we expect to achieve a Fourier time of 300 ns routinely, possibly reaching 700 ns for strongly scattered samples.
 The extended accessible time scale will expand the opportunities to study various material systems, especially in soft matter.

 The new main coils arrived at NIST in November of 2022 and passed inspection and site-acceptance tests.
 These tests aimed to ensure the superconductor coils work correctly at the below-critical temperature of ~9K for the superconducting material – NbTi.
 Installation of the cryo-compressors and warm zones for both OSCPCs was completed in July 2023, followed by the successful leak tests made by circulating water through the coils.
 The entire setup was put together at the final spot in August, and the floor was completed in December.